dstronaut/ConfigurableRoomSize/README.md

 That's all!

-### Note:
+### How to Contribute

-- If you are using mods like "Status Hud Continued" client has to have the same config as the server to properly display the room icon.
+Fork the project and make pull request with your changes.

 ### Acknowledgments

-- Thanks to [@BiggBenn](https://github.com/BiggBenn) for updating the mod to 1.21.
+- Thanks to [@BiggBenn](https://github.com/BiggBenn) for updating the mod to 1.21 and providing multiplayer sync.